pawan-malik-01/Split-expenses-webApp/README.md

 ## Introduction
 This is a side project I've been working on.
 A full stack expense spliting app - splitwise clone made using the MERN stack (MongoDB, Express, React & Nodejs), specially designed to split group expense between friends.
 With this application, you can add your expense details and get an whole expense analytics feature - Group Balance, Monthly amount spend, Catagory wise expense spending graph etc...
-Jump right off the [Live App]([https://new-repo-rose.vercel.app/](https://splitapp-pawans-projects-d18c381a.vercel.app/) and start adding your expenses or download the entire [Source code](https://github.com/pawan-malik-01/Split-expenses-webApp) and run it on your server.
+Jump right off the[Live App]( https://splitapp-pawans-projects-d18c381a.vercel.app/) and start adding your expenses or download the entire [Source code](https://github.com/pawan-malik-01/Split-expenses-webApp) and run it on your server.

 ![Features](https://raw.githubusercontent.com/tuzup/SplitApp/master/Screenshots/combined-screenshot.png)